adjalol/learn-with-python/README.md

-# learn-with-python.This is my first repository
+# This is my first repository
+To learn with git hub repository